 What’s more likely?
-That the once insanely popular band lost royalties because she “broadcast” a short phrase of their copyrighted song in a video, or that some of her viewers switched to a paid streaming service and listened to the original after the live session?
-Some old–school listeners might even have bought a hard copy of it at a brick–and–mortar vendor, the next day.
+That the once popular band lost royalties because she “broadcast” a short phrase of their copyrighted song in a video, or that some of her viewers switched to a paid streaming service and listened to the original after the live session?
+Some old–school listeners might even have bought a hard copy of it from a brick–and–mortar vendor, the next day.

 Whatever may have happened after that live stream, the band has been compensated for their effort — the online streaming service did pay royalties, an influencer on a different popular platform voluntarily acted as a multiplier (advertising their song free of charge) and brought it to an unknown number of people’s attention (excellent rendition included), and she publicly endorsed it by praising its quality.

 What would be the alternative?
 If we consider what she did a rip–off, then everyone turning on the radio, or TV, or stereo system, while having guests at home or giving someone a ride in the car, would have to be considered a criminal.
 If such happens to be your view on the matter, you really don’t deserve fans, regardless of how great an artist you might (believe to) be.